nimaafshar/metadamagenet/README.md

 because the damage level of each facility can be determined by comparing it in the pre- and post-disaster images.
 In many samples, the post-disaster image has a minor shift compared to the pre-disaster image;
 the segmentation masks are created based on the location of buildings in the pre-disaster image.
 This shift is an issue the model has to overcome.
-For models that share a joint feature extractor, we can initialize the feature extractor module in the classification model with the localization model's feature extractor.
+In our models, feature extracting weights are shared between the two images. this helps the model to detect the shift or nadir difference.
+For models that share a joint feature extractor (like SegFormerB0 Classifier and SegFormerB0 Localizer), we can initialize the feature extractor module in the classification model with the localization model's feature extractor.
 Since we do not use the localization model directly for damage assessment, training of the localization model can be